truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 With the implementation of administrator accounts, the root user is no longer the default administrator username.

-Based on the method used to deploy SCALE, you are presented with different first time login scenarios described below.
+Based on the method used to install SCALE, you can be presented with different first time login scenarios, each described below.

 {{< expand "Clean Installing SCALE" "v" >}}
-When you install SCALE from an <file>iso</file> file and based on the authentication method selected in step 4 of the SCALE [TrueNAS installer Console Setup]({{< relref "InstallingScale.md#using-the-truenas-installer-console-setup" >}}) process, you could see a different sign-in splash screen for the web UI and use different login credentials.
+When installing SCALE from an <file>iso</file> file, and based on the authentication method selected in step 4 of the SCALE [TrueNAS installer]({{< relref "InstallingScale.md#using-the-truenas-installer" >}}) process, you can see a different sign-in screen for the web UI and need to use different login credentials.

 * Selecting **1.
-Administrative user (admin)** opens the standard SCALE sign-in screen where you enter the admin username and password created during installation.
+Administrative user (admin)** opens the standard SCALE sign-in screen where you enter the new admin username and password created during installation.
   The root user password is disabled by default.
 We recommend this option, as it creates the required administrative user and disables the root user password, and which brings the system into compliance with FIPS security hardening standards.

   The root user still exists but with the password disabled by default, which means only the admin user can log into the system.